huynhmaianhkiet/hmak-facebook-photos/trunk/readme.txt

 == Description ==

-This plugin will help to show Facebook Photos or Facebook Album on your WordPress website.
+This plugin will help to show Facebook photos or Facebook album on your WordPress website.

 You can insert the Facebook Album or Photo in any page/post or even in PHP code using plugin shortcode.